HuiGuanLab/IMG/README.md

 This work was supported by the Pioneer and Leading Goose R\&D Program of Zhejiang (No. 2024C01110), National Natural Science Foundation of China (No. 62472385), Young Elite Scientists Sponsorship Program by China Association for Science and Technology (No. 2022QNRC001), Public Welfare Technology Research Project of Zhejiang Province (No. LGF21F020010), Fundamental Research Funds for the Provincial Universities of Zhejiang (No. FR2402ZD) and Zhejiang Provincial High-Level Talent Special Support Program.

-## Citation 💖
+## Citation

-If you find MS-DETR useful for your project or research, welcome to 🌟 this repo
+If you find IMG useful for your project or research, welcome to 🌟 this repo